oracle-livelabs/oci/oci-vtaps-flow-logs/lab3/lab3.md

 ## Task 2: Create VTAP

 Now that we have the network load balancer deployed, let's proceed with the VTAP.
+The VTAP will forward matching traffic to the network load balancer for distribution to the compute instances.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Networking** and under Network Command Center select **VTAPs**, then in the VTAP list **Create VTAP**.